List of Neighbours characters introduced in 2008: Donna Freedman

 Donna Freedman, played by Margot Robbie, made her first on-screen appearance on 2 June 2008.
 Robbie auditioned for the role of Donna in early 2008.
 The actress believed she had performed badly during the audition and decided to leave for a five-week holiday in Canada.
 Robbie had only been in Canada for two days when she received a phone call telling her that she had won the role of Donna.
 Donna arrives as an obsessed groupie of Ty Harper (Dean Geyer) and manages to force her way into the Ramsay Street teen group.
 Donna has no one to turn to and buries her love in the music scene and Ty, who is her focus for love and acceptance.

-Callum Jones
+Callum Rebecchi

-Callum Jones, played by Morgan Baker, made his first on-screen appearance on 9 June 2008.
+Callum Rebecchi (also Jones), played by Morgan Baker, made his first on-screen appearance on 9 June 2008.
 The character of Callum was introduced to the show following the decision to stop a storyline, which would see Toadfish Rebecchi (Ryan Moloney) adopt a child from Indonesia illegally.
 Baker was cast in the role of Callum and he began filming his first scenes in March 2008.
 Moloney said that having the character of Callum around is "really cool" and Callum is described as being "a bit of a tearaway."